zceemja/ucl_project_y3/readme.md

 ## Performance characterisation of 8-bit RISC and OISC architectures

 The aim is to compare similar characteristic RISC and OISC architectures to determinate advantages and trade-offs following points:
-* Which processor is easier to implement and expand;
+* Which processor is easier to implement and expand,
-* Which processor requires less resources to implement;
+* Which processor requires less resources to implement,
-* Which processor performs on common benchmark;
+* Which processor performs better on common benchmark.

 Possible application of both architectures could be use inside of microcontroller or SoC (System on a chip) systems similar to 8bit Atmel AVR or Mirochip PIC microcontrollers, therefore processors must be capable of controlling and communicating with external modules such as UART and GPIO.